PedroVIOliv/TTS_steam_links/README.md

    python point_asset_links_to_local_files.py [FILE_LOCATION_1] [FILE_LOCATION2]

    # Use this one to only replace dead URL's in your save file.
-   pythin fix_dead_TTS_links_with_local_file_links.py [FILE_LOCATION_1]
+   python fix_dead_TTS_links_with_local_file_links.py [FILE_LOCATION_1] [FILE_LOCATION2]
    ```
    The easiest way to get the file location is to drag and drop the file that you want to change the assets links of to the window of the terminal.
-Then the file location will be copy-pasted in the terminal window.
+Then the file location will be automatically copy-pasted in the terminal window.
 The script needs at least 1 file location, but can handle multiple files at once by adding more file locations seperated by a space.
 6. The terminal should show which URL's were replaced with local links and where you can find the backup file of a copy of the unaltered file.